calkan27/Project2-ARDS-prediction---released/README.md

 # Project 2

+## Task:
+Large machine learning (esp. deep learning) models can be pre-trained on a large amount of diverse data (usually, unlabelled data), and then be customized for various downstream tasks.
+In this project, you will use a pre-trained "large" foundation model to classify if a patient has ARDS (acute respiratory distress syndrome) based on his clinical note.
+A small training set is provided for you to build a machine learning pipeline for this task.
+You may need to finetune the pre-trained model using the provided training set.
+You will need to apply your pipeline to the test set and save the results in "test_result.csv", in which each row is the prediction of the corresponding row in the test set.

+## Datasets:
+(a) The training set file contains two columns.
+The first column is the notes, and the second column is the class label (TRUE or FALSE); (b) The test set file has only one column containing the notes.
+Each row in the training and test files represent a patient.
+Both files are .pkl files.

+## Submit:

+[70 points] The prediction result file "test_result.csv".
+We will use the F1 score to evaluate the performance of your models.
+Please follow the format requirement specified above.
+Otherwise, points will be deducted depending on how much effort TAs need to parse your results.
+All submissions will be ranked into three groups (high, medium, and low) according to the test F1 scores.
+The high, medium, and low groups will receive 70, 65, and 60 points, respectively.

+[30 points] Source codes with comments.
+You should add a report in PDF format explaining your approach(es).
+Each team needs to clearly specify the contributions of each team member.
+Points will be deducted if we do not understand your codes or reproduce your results.
+Late submission penalty: 15 points.
+This is the default policy of this class.

 Acute respiratory distress syndrome (ARDS) is a serious lung condition that causes low blood oxygen.
 In this project, you need to make a preidction about if the patient has ARDS based on their medical notes.
 Each patient may have multiple notes.

 Let's explore how to fine-tune an LLM on a single commodity GPU with Ludwig, an open-source package that empowers you to effortlessly build and train machine learning models like LLMs, neural networks and tree based models through declarative config files.